Coit Tower

 What you need to know

-To get to the tower, you can drive up to the small lot (often full), take the 39-Coit bus from Washington Square, or walk up the Filbert Steps or Greenwich Steps from the Embarcadero.
-The stairs climb through gardens, past cottages, and alongside the wild parrot flock that has colonized Telegraph Hill.
+Drive up to the small lot (often full), take the 39-Coit bus from Washington Square, or walk up the Filbert Steps or Greenwich Steps from the Embarcadero, through gardens and the wild parrot flock.

 Explore Nearby